sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 The Exodus format which is used for the unit cell template meshes and the output mesh uses the NetCDF library for on-disk storage.
 There are several variants of the NetCDF on-disk storage including the format: `netcdf3`, `netcdf4`, and `netcdf5` and the integer size (32-bit integers or 64-bit integers).
 Although these details are usually transparent to the user, they can affect the execution time especially when very large meshes are being processed.

 #### Format
 The `netcdf3` format is the original native NetCDF format.
-At the time the library was being developed, the `byte endianess` of data stored on disk was not standard among the computes in use at that time and the NetCDF developers had to pick an `endianess` for the data.
+At the time the library was being developed, the `byte endianness` of data stored on disk was not standard among the computes in use at that time and the NetCDF developers had to pick an `endianness` for the data.
 They picked the XDR standard which stood for _eXternal Data Representation_ which was used for communicating between different computer systems.
-Regretfully, the representation used by XDR turned out to be opposite of the representation used by (almost?) all systems in use today, so each read and write of data in the `netcdf3` format results in a translation of the endianess.
+Regretfully, the representation used by XDR turned out to be opposite of the representation used by (almost?) all systems in use today, so each read and write of data in the `netcdf3` format results in a translation of the endianness.
 This translation is very fast, but is overhead that would not be needed if the on-disk format was the opposite representation.
 This representation is also used by the `netcdf5` format.

-However, the NetCDF `netcdf4` format is based on using the HDF5 library to manage the underlying data format on disk and it can read and write data using the native endianess of the system on which the data is being read and written and therefore does not incur the cost of transforming the data's endianess.
+However, the NetCDF `netcdf4` format is based on using the HDF5 library to manage the underlying data format on disk and it can read and write data using the native endianness of the system on which the data is being read and written and therefore does not incur the cost of transforming the data's endianness.

 #### Integer Size
 By default, most current mesh generators will output a mesh using 32-bit integer data.
 This is sufficient to represent a mesh with up to approximately 2.1 billion nodes and elements.